q3769/conseq4j/README.md

 # conseq4j

-A Java concurrent API to sequence related tasks while concurring unrelated ones, where "conseq" is short for **con**current **seq**uencer.
+A Java concurrent API to sequence the executions of related tasks while concurring unrelated ones, where "conseq" is short for **con**current **seq**uencer.

 ## User stories